letsbuilda/pyweek36/README.md

 These mechanics are to be explored, with the following priority.
 Some might fall off or change slightly as we progress.

-1. The player has a point and shoot device which turns Dark Matter blocks into Solid-like blocks.
+1. The player has a point and shoot device which turns Dark Matter blocks in a small blast radius into Solid-like blocks.
     1. Turns Dark Matter blocks into regular Solid Blocks.
     2. Turns Dark Matter blocks into Solidified Dark Matter, a new block type which behaves like Solid Blocks but:
         1. Are immune to spread for a time, then go back to Solid Blocks which are once again succeptable to spread.